 Anna holds AMS certifications in Early Childhood Education and in Montessori School Administration.
 She received a B.A. in psychology from Tufts University in Medford, MA, an Ed.M. in Administration, Planning, and Social Policy from the Harvard University Graduate School of Education in Cambridge, MA, and Continuing Education in Child Development from the Erikson Institute in Chicago, IL.

-Jennifer Nolan serves as Head of School of Seton Montessori School and Coordinator of the Half Day Preschool and Elementary Program.
+Jennifer Nolan serves as Head of School of Seton Montessori School and Coordinator of the Half Day Preschool Program.
 Her duties include supervising faculty and staff, working with parents and children, and supporting the work of the Seton Montessori Institute teacher education program.
 Jennifer is an expert in Montessori education, with special insight into family counseling, practical life curricula, and supporting children with special needs.
-In addition, she serves as Director of the Seton Summer Day Camp.
-Jennifer is also faculty lecturer for the Seton Montessori Institute.
-Holding an AMS credential in Early Childhood Education and Administration and a Journalism Degree from the University of Missouri Columbia, Jennifer was head teacher in an Early Childhood classroom for several years prior to beginning her current role as Head of School.
+In addition, she is a faculty lecturer and Administrator Program Coordinator for the Seton Montessori Institute and has presented at a number of local and national conferences on topics .
+Holding an AMS credential in Early Childhood Education and Administration and a Journalism Degree from the University of Missouri Columbia, Jennifer was head teacher in an Early Childhood classroom for several years prior to assuming her current role as Head of School.

 Ms. Eva is the Director of Academics for the Seton Montessori Institute Teacher Education program.
 For the past 15 years, she has taught in that school’s parent-infant programs, and for many years she has served as a Visiting Professor and Student Advisor at DePaul University School for New Learning.
 She also serves as the Director of Academics for the Seton Montessori Institute teacher education program.
 Her past experience includes five years as the Administrator for Rogers Park Montessori School and ten years as a teacher and coordinator at SEARCH Development Center.